DMS-Internet-Computer/DMS/README.md

-# DMS Showcase - Connecting Healthcare Service Providers and Patients Worldwide on ICP
+# DMS  - Connecting Healthcare Service Providers and Patients Worldwide on ICP
-DMS (Decentralized Medical Services), an e-Healthcare Management platform built on the Internet Computer.

 ## Introduction

-DMS is an innovative e-Health Management Platform established on the Internet Computer (ICP).
+DMS is an innovative e-Healthcare platform established on the Internet Computer (ICP).
 It aims to revolutionize healthcare service delivery by connecting healthcare service providers and patients globally through a unified platform.

-## Project Overview
+## Project Aim

-DMS addresses the limitations of traditional healthcare service delivery methods by offering a comprehensive platform accessible to both healthcare providers and patients worldwide.
-By leveraging the power of the Internet Computer, DMS provides a seamless experience for scheduling appointments, managing health profiles, and accessing healthcare services remotely.
+Today's healthcare service providers deliver their services using their own corporate web services.
+This corporate approach restricts both the healthcare service providers and patients in their service exchange network.
+DMS aims to bring healthcare service providers and visitors together on a single platform that is more functional, meeting all their needs beyond their current systems.
+This way, we are enhancing the service network of healthcare providers and visitors on a global scale.

 ## Features